Thisal0714/Thisal0714/README.md

 Notifications: All users receive email notifications when a car is reported as stolen.
 Car Finder: The system allows users to search for nearby garages based on location.
 Community Support: Users can view stolen car notifications and help in tracking down missing vehicles.
 This project utilizes modern technologies such as Spring Boot for the backend, MongoDB for data storage, and AWS for deployment and scaling.
-It's containerized using Docker and managed with AWS ECS for efficient task management.</h3>
+It's containerized using Docker and managed with AWS ECS for efficient task management.

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=thisal0714&show_icons=true&locale=en&layout=compact" alt="thisal0714" /></p>